-19. For various reasons, some States may be unable to accept the rule included in paragraph 7.
-In order to effectively address all forms of treaty-shopping, however, these States will need to supplement the limitation-on-benefits rule of paragraphs 1 to 6 by rules that will address treaty-shopping strategies commonly referred to as "conduit arrangements" that would not be caught by these paragraphs.
-These rules would deal with such conduit arrangements by denying the benefits of the provisions of the Convention, or of some of them (e.g. those of Articles 7, 10, 11, 12 and 21), in respect of any income obtained under, or as part of, a conduit arrangement.
-They could also take the form of domestic anti-abuse rules or judicial doctrines that would achieve a similar result.
-The following are examples of conduit arrangements that would need to be addressed by such rules as well as examples of transactions that should not be considered to be conduit arrangements for that purpose:
+15. For various reasons, some States may be unable to accept the rule included in paragraph 7.
+These States, however, may wish to supplement the limitation-on-benefits rule of paragraphs 1 to 6 by a narrower version of paragraph 7 in order to address treaty-shopping strategies commonly referred to as "conduit arrangements" that would not be caught by the limitation-on-benefits rule.
+States wishing to do so could provide that the benefits of the provisions of the Convention, or of some of them (e.g. those of Articles 7, 10, 11, 12 and 21), will not be accorded in respect of any income obtained under, or as part of, a conduit arrangement.
+The following is an example of a definition of "conduit arrangement" that could be used for the purposes of such a rule: